 Update 2008: The bridge in now in imminent danger, since it has exhausted all legal efforts through the court system.
 Union Pacific Railroad is seeking permits to remove the bridge.
 Bridge supporters are working to ensure that the railroad complies with the federal processes to document and mitigate

-Courthouses Across Missouri: Specifically the Clark (ca. 1870) & Gasconade County Courthouses Kahoka (Clark County)
+Courthouses of Missouri: Including the Clark & Gasconade County Courthouses

 Historic preservation continues to be threatened by sections of the Missouri State Legislature.
 In 2005, the Senate, but not the House, passed a bill to divert monies from preservation to fund sports facilities, most of which would be in urban areas.
 This Bill would have eliminated the funding for the Historic Preservation Revolving Fund, one of whose programs was scheduled to support rehabilitation of county court houses and city halls.
 The Revolving Fund offers the only potential public financing for the restoration of these publicly owned historic resources.
 Some legislators continue to see funding for maintenance and help to rural and urban county court houses as nonessential.